Obama tells Asia U.S. "here to stay" as Pacific power

 Obama, during a two-day stop in Canberra, used a speech to the Australian Parliament to allay concerns that intensifying pressure in Washington to cut the budget deficit would lead to a weakened U.S. footprint in Asia.

-But he added that "reductions in U.S. defense spending will not -- I repeat, will not -- come at the expense of the Asia Pacific."
+But he added that "reductions in U.S. defence spending will not -- I repeat, will not -- come at the expense of the Asia Pacific."

 The Canberra visit fell midway through Obama's nine-day Asia-Pacific tour that takes him next to Bali, where he will seek to underscore a focus on Asia by becoming the first U.S. president to participate in the East Asia Summit, a diplomatic bloc that admitted the United States and Russia this year.

-He flew to Australia from Hawaii, where he hosted an Asia-Pacific Economic Cooperation summit that focused on bolstering trade and economic ties within the region.
+He flew to Australia from Hawaii, where he hosted an Asia-Pacific Economic Cooperation summit that focussed on bolstering trade and economic ties within the region.

 On the military side, Obama and Australian Prime Minister Julia Gillard on Wednesday announced plans to have 2,500 U.S. Marines operate out of a de facto base in northern Australia.

-Obama was to discuss those plans later on Thursday in a visit to the Australian port city of Darwin, only 820 kms (500 miles) from Indonesia.
+Obama was to discuss those plans later on Thursday in a visit to the Australian port city of Darwin, only 820 kms from Indonesia.

 'TOP PRIORITY'